-Prohibits dispensing abortion-inducing drugs (mifepristone-misoprostol regimen) by anyone other than a physician; would require that the woman and physician both be present at a licensed abortion facility when the drugs are administered; and would require that the administration of the drugs follow FDA protocols as outlined on the final printed label of the abortion-inducing drug.
+HB 60 would prohibit dispensing abortion-inducing drugs (mifepristone-misoprostol regimen) by anyone other than a physician, and would require that the administration of the drugs follow FDA protocols as outlined on the final printed label of the abortion-inducing drug.

-The bill also requires the physician to schedule a follow-up visit not more than 14 days after the administration or use of the drug.
-The physician is required to make a reasonable effort to ensure that the woman returns for the follow-up visit and to document such efforts by including in the woman’s medical record the date, time, and name of the person making the effort.
+The bill would require the physician to schedule a follow-up visit not more than 14 days after the administration or use of the drug.
+The physician would be required to make a reasonable effort to ensure that the woman returns for the follow-up visit and to document such efforts by including in the woman’s medical record the date, time, and name of the person making the effort.

 The bill provides for disciplinary action or assessment of an administrative penalty against a person who violates the law.
 Prohibits assessment of a penalty against a pregnant woman who receives a medical abortion.

 HB 60 (companion bill to SB 5) was introduced and failed to pass during the first special legislative session called by Gov. Rick Perry in 2013.
 It was filibustered by Wendy Davis and failed to be called for a vote in time to meet the midnight deadline on June 25, 2013.
 An identical bill, HB 2, was passed and signed into law during the second special legislative session.